AxiomVergeSpeedrunning/tracker-documentation/index.rst

 Items
 -----

-A list of all the items the player has collected, excluding:
+A list of all the items the player has collected.

- - Health/Power nodes
- - Health/Power node fragments
- - Range nodes
- - Size nodes
- - Notes

 Field documentation for the item object is in the section :ref:`Item Object Structure`.